RESPONSIBLE AND EQUITABLE REGULATION OF ADULT-USE CANNABIS ACT (RERACA)

 The Department of Consumer Protection (DCP) will be charged with the licensing of cannabis businesses.

-The sale, manufacture, and cultivation of cannabis will require a license.
+The sale, manufacture, delivery, and cultivation of cannabis will require a license.
 The Connecticut measure contemplates multiple classes of licensed operators including:

 Legislators anticipate cannabis retail sales to begin before the end of 2022.
 Municipalities will maintain the authority to prohibit cannabis businesses altogether or to limit the number of licensed businesses within their jurisdictions.
 Until June 30, 2024, the ratio of licensed cannabis retailers to residents cannot exceed 1 per 25,000.